ivira979/Music-Downloader/README.md

 streamlit run app.py
 ```

-Open the provided URL in your browser, enter a song name, and click "Download".
+Open the provided URL in your browser.
+Select your preferred download method:
+- **yt-dlp (YouTube)**: Downloads from YouTube search results
+- **freyr-js (Multiple sources)**: Downloads from various music services (Spotify, Apple Music, etc.)

+Enter a song name and artist, then click "Download".
 Once the download is ready, click the "Download Song" button to save the MP3 file.

 ## Deployment on Streamlit Community Cloud